-Statamic is six years old.
+Statamic is seven years old.

 Statamic was founded in April 2012 as an alternative CMS focused on development speed.
 With the core team's background in high volume agency ExpressionEngine and WordPress work, they set out to build a platform that would cut down on repetitive tasks and remove the pain involved in keeping in sync with a production database, without sacrificing the features they and their clients loved and relied upon.